thewoolleyman/boxbuilder/README.markdown

   but there may be differences in Bash implementations.
 Please report bugs!

 * Boxbuilder is opinionated and focused.
-It assumes you are going to install Ruby and Chef via RVM as a non-root user.
+It assumes you are going to install Ruby and Chef via RVM as a non-root user with no-password sudo priviliges via membership in the 'admin' group.
 It gives you as much control as possible over these tasks, and leaves everything else up to your Chef recipes.
 It is written in Bash, and tries to be as portable as possible across platforms and distros.
 If there's something you